You Can Now Take A Class On Nailing Kate Middleton’s Signature Blowout

 When Middleton married Prince William in a globally broadcast ceremony reaching nearly 40 million people worldwide, she did make one truly unexpected step: the future queen did her own makeup.
 Of course, her big day glam came on the heels of private lessons with professional makeup artists Hannah Martin and Arabella Preston (and a Bobbi Brown artist stationed in the dressing room for the bridal party), but Middleton did the heavy lifting — and lining — herself.
 She used a collection of Bobbi Brown products for the wedding, including Skin Foundation SPF 15, Long-Wear Gel Eyeliner, rosy-pink blush, and some steely gray eyeshadow.
 Middleton was also armed with a preplanned face chart for the event, mapping exactly where each product should go and approved by Bobbi Brown herself:

 On her lips, Middleton unsurprisingly likes to keep things as fresh and natural-looking as the rest of her makeup.
-We know from the wedding day face chart that she’s a fan of Bobbi Brown’s Sandwash Pink Lipstick, a muted mid-toned pink that instantly sold out after the chart went viral.
+We know from the wedding day face chart that she’s a fan of Bobbi Brown’s Sandwash Pink Lipstick, a muted mid-toned pink that instantly sold out after the chart went viral but has since been discontinued.
 Middleton also loves Clarins Instant Light Natural Lip Perfector, a gently plumping gloss with plenty of sheen and subtle colors — she was even spotted clutching a tube at Wimbledon 2019.

 And keeping in step with her love for affordable favorites, paps captured Middleton at Boots one day loading up on Nivea Pure & Natural Day Moisturizer, which retails for around $10 a pop in USD (though sadly, it’s not available stateside).
 There is one Middleton-approved treatment that’d seem more at home at one of the Kardashian’s Calabasas compounds than Buckingham Palace, though — bee venom.
 Allegedly a suggestion from her stepmother-in-law Camilla Parker Bowles ahead of Middleton’s wedding, Heaven by Deborah Mitchell’s Silver Bee Venom Masks are described as “nature’s botox” and boast some seriously rave reviews.